Primary fallopian tube carcinoma (staging)

 stage III: involvement outside the pelvis and/or in regional lymph nodes

-- stage IIIa: microscopic tumour on the surfaces of abdominal organs, e.g. bowel, hepatic surface
+- stage IIIa: microscopic tumor on the surfaces of abdominal organs, e.g. bowel, hepatic surface

-- stage IIIb: tumour deposits <2 cm on organ surfaces
+- stage IIIb: tumor deposits <2 cm on organ surfaces

-- stage IIIc: tumour deposits >2 cm and/or spread to local lymph nodes.
+- stage IIIc: tumor deposits >2 cm and/or spread to local lymph nodes.